grafana/tempo/docs/tempo/website/getting-started/example-demo-app.md

 ## Tanka

 The Jsonnet based [example](https://github.com/grafana/tempo/tree/main/example/tk) shows a complete microservice based deployment.
-There are single binary and microservices examples.
+There are monolithic mode and microservices examples.

 ## Helm

 The Helm [example](https://github.com/grafana/tempo/tree/main/example/helm) shows a complete microservice based deployment.
-There are single binary and microservices examples.
+There are monolithic mode and microservices examples.

 ## The New Stack (TNS) Demo